 - Snap garden peas

-Dashi is the base for all miso soups and without it, it would lack authentic flavour and depth.
+Dashi is the base for all miso soups; without it, it would lack authentic flavor and depth.
 There are various options when it comes to making dashi for your miso soup:

-- Instant dashi powder (mixed with hot water)
+- Instant dashi granules (mixed with hot water)

 - Use miso paste that contains dashi (mix into hot water)